pingcap/docs/tidb-cloud/set-up-private-endpoint-connections-on-google-cloud.md

 > - To learn how to connect to a TiDB Dedicated cluster via private endpoint with AWS, see [Connect to TiDB Dedicated via Private Endpoint with AWS](/tidb-cloud/set-up-private-endpoint-connections.md)
 > - To learn how to connect to a TiDB Serverless cluster via private endpoint, see [Connect to TiDB Serverless via Private Endpoint](/tidb-cloud/set-up-private-endpoint-connections-serverless.md).

-TiDB Cloud supports highly secure and one-way access to the TiDB Cloud service hosted in a Google Cloud VPC via the [Private Service Connect](https://cloud.google.com/vpc/docs/private-service-connect), as if the service were in your own VPC.
-A private endpoint is exposed in your VPC and you can create a connection to the TiDB Cloud service via the endpoint with permission.
+TiDB Cloud supports highly secure and one-way access to the TiDB Cloud service hosted in a Google Cloud VPC via the [Private Service Connect](https://cloud.google.com/vpc/docs/private-service-connect).
+You can create an endpoint to connect to the TiDB Cloud service via the endpoint with permission.

 Powered by Google Cloud Private Service Connect, the endpoint connection is secure and private, and does not expose your data to the public internet.
 In addition, the endpoint connection supports CIDR overlap and is easier for network management.